emlez/emlez.dev/content/pages/index.md

           one I've spent the most time with.

           > Try, fail, learn, refine.

-          That's probably the best way to describe my journey, and the greatest thing is that I can always keep on learning.
+          That's probably the best way to describe my journey, and the greatest thing is that I can always keep on learning because of how inmense this technology is.
         title: JavaScript
       - title: Service title
         content: >-